WilQSL/satorivault/README.md

 Secure password manager for Satori Network neuron vault.

+## DISCLAIMER

+## By using this script, you acknowledge that it modifies the contents of the vault file.
+## Always make a full backup of your vault and related data before running this script.
+## The script is provided as-is, without any warranties or guarantees.
+## Use at your own risk.
+The authors and contributors are not responsible for any data loss, corruption, or unintended behavior resulting from the use of this script.

 ## Description

 SatoriVault is a command-line tool for managing Satori Network neuron vault passwords and private keys.
 It provides a secure way to change your neuron login password and manage encrypted vault files.